gb214/portifolio/index.md

 I am a developer/researcher/designer interested in technology.

-## Projects
+## Research

-- Project 1
+- Ax-Schanuel and foliations
+- Stacks and Log Geometry
-- Project 2
+- Singular Foliations

 ## Contact